 EN107 British Theatre since 1939 (English and Theatre students only)

 Comparative Literature Module

 EN105 Approaches to Reading in English and French (available to English and French 1st year students only)

-Optional Modules available in other departments for 2013-14
+Optional Modules available in other departments (sample)

 A number of Language Centre modules are available.
 If you choose a Language to take in your first year please make sure you register with the Language Centre AND fill in the purple form to opt out of EN123 Modern World Literatures available in the English Office Reception or in your induction packs.
 You MUST choose the 30 CATS option when registering your Language Centre module.

 Most modules offered are available as options to all students.
 Please note that some of the module pages will state that they are Pathway Approved Options or Requirements or Distributional Requirements for different Q300 pathways.
 This information is there to assist Q300 students in making their module choices and does not exclude anyone from choosing those modules as one of their options.